logicfish/disdroid-cache/content/2023-10-26-pc-5340-mates-huddersfield-brings-no-evidence-to-leeds-crown-court.md.md

   - west-yorkshire
   - west-yorkshire-police
 ---
-PC Mates has failed to understand a viral part of the judicial process - actual evidence.
+PC Mates has failed to understand a vital part of the judicial process - actual evidence.

 She appears to imagine that evidence can just be created or drawn up on-the-fly, without leaving the comfort and safety of Huddersfield police station.